 Even the logo for EduFocal tells a story – the overlappng of the shapes represents EduFocal’s mission of connecting students with teachers.
 The shapes also represent how students can become mentors as they learn and reach a certain level.
 This is shown by the shape of the swirls, which starts as a small point, and then grows and widens until they overlap to create a full circle.

-EduFocal is fun for students as we incorporate game-like elements to make learning enjoyable.
+EduFocal is fun for students as we incorporate game-like elements to make learning enjoyable on this social learning platform.
 Students earn experience points for all correct answers, compete against friends and other EduFocal subscribers on our leaderboard and so much more.

 Primary Exit Profile (PEP) is Jamaica’s national high school entrance test.
 It is a series of assessments taken in Grades 4, 5 and 6 and replaces the Grade Six Achievement Test (GSAT).
 There are 4 subjects, namely, Language Arts, Social Studies, Science and Mathematics.